Cup: Heraldry

 Chalices are sometimes used in heraldry, especially ecclesiastical heraldry.
 A Kronkåsa is a type of elaborate wooden cup which was used by the Swedish nobility during the Renaissance.

 Child development

 Drinking from a cup is a significant step on a baby's path to becoming a toddler; it is recommended that children switch from bottles to cups between six months and one year of age.
 Sippy cups are typically used for this transition.
+Like other cups for children, these are normally plastic cups.
+Special cups for infants seem to date back to the Neolithic age, some shaped like animals, apparently just to engage the child.

 Sports

-Many trophies take the form of a decorated cup.
+Many trophies take the form of a decorated cup, generally in metal.
 In cases such as the FIFA World Cup and the Stanley Cup, the competition itself may grow to take on the name of the trophy that is awarded to the winner.
 Owing to the common usage of cup-shaped trophies as prizes for the winners, a large number of national and international competitions are called "cups".

+For large examples, the two-handled form based on the ancient kantharos is very often used.
+The size of many means that "vase" would be a more appropriate name, but "cup" has become established.
+Early trophies, mostly for horse-racing, were generally more simple goblet shapes.

 Games

 In Tarot divination, the suit of cups is associated with the element of water and is regarded as symbolizing emotion, intuition, and the soul.
 Cards that feature cups are often associated with love, relationships, fears, and desires.

 Various cups have been designed so that drinking out of them without spilling is a challenge.
 These are called puzzle cups.